Connect with us

 Secret Service failings

 On social and mainstream media, we saw questioning across the political spectrum of how the Secret Service failed to protect a presidential candidate.
-Many videos of the Secret Service’s swift reaction to the 1981 assassination attempt on President Ronald Reagan, suggesting their reaction with Trump was slower.
+Many compared videos of the Secret Service’s swift reaction to the 1981 assassination attempt on President Ronald Reagan, suggesting their reaction with Trump was slower.

 However, some politicized this frame further, blaming DEI for the Secret Service’s failure.
 The claim is that efforts to increase the number of women in the Secret Service led to unqualified agents working on Trump’s security detail.